What is Power of Attorney?

-Additionally, costs differ with regard to the nature of the power given.
+Additionally, costs differ like the power given.
 Price typically ranges from 260 to 3000 TL.
 This price does not cover the costs for a certified translator.
 Certified translators again charge per page, usually for one page around 85 to 150 TL.

 VI.
 The Period of Validity of the Power of Attorney